Architecture

 A compiler for hostile, underspecified legal deltas.

-LawVM's architecture is not chosen by taste.
-It is forced by the structural properties of law itself.
+LawVM's architecture follows from the structural properties of law itself.
 The essay derives the necessity; this page describes the result.

 The compiler model